uyenhthu/todoapp/README.md

 Storage: Data is stored in a SQL file with 03 tables, of User, List, and Task, with two foreign keys.

 Deploy: I followed [this source](https://medium.com/the-andela-way/deploying-a-python-flask-app-to-heroku-41250bda27d0) to deploy the app which requires me to have a github account; However, I got stuck in creating a virtual environment and installing the dependencies something /pip install -r requirements.txt/
-I'm very sorry that I couldn't make it.
-I'd like to send you [the repository](https://github.com/uyenhthu/todoapp) I created on GitHub--that also took me a considerable amount of time to find ways to upload the folders to the repository.
-Also I'm attaching here some screenshots, hoping that they can give you a sense of what's going on in my app.

-I'd be grateful if you don't mind accessing my work from that github route, as I couldn't create the tar.gz file timely.
-Also, I hope to keep this project going over the break to improve it.
-I wanted to add other functions such as delete list, task, or displaying the last update, etc.

 Primary references:
 - [Flask App](https://www.digitalocean.com/community/tutorials/how-to-make-a-web-application-using-flask-in-python-3)